Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 GPUs are throughput-optimized devices.
 Processing requests one by one can underutilize available compute.
 Micro-batching accumulates incoming requests into a bounded batch before running inference, so the GPU processes items together and shares overhead; the configured size and timer are workload choices, not universal constants.

 This is distinct from training-time gradient accumulation.
 At inference time, each request remains a separate moderation decision.
-The table below is illustrative load-test data for reasoning about the tradeoff, not a benchmark promise:
+This table is illustrative load-test data for reasoning about the tradeoff, not a benchmark promise:

 | Component | Single Request | Batch of 32 | Throughput Gain |